Guides

 - Who Owns the Output Stage

-The output stage is where creative intent becomes audible output — and where AI has broken the chain of ownership.
-How Dumble, the signal chain, and on-chain rights infrastructure explain the same problem.
+The output stage is where intent becomes sound.
+How Dumble, the signal chain, and on-chain rights infrastructure describe the same ownership problem.

 - Why Session Musicians Are Losing Publishing Royalties in 2026